-If you receive a notice scheduling you for an Independent Medical Exam, you should speak to your attorney about whether you need to attend.
+If you receive a notice scheduling you for an Independent Medical Exam, you should speak to your Philly workers’ compensation attorney about whether you need to attend.
 The general rule is the insurer can schedule one every 6 months or so.
 There are some exceptions where more than one can be scheduled in a 6 month period.

 If you don’t attend, the most likely consequence is that the insurer will file what’s called a Petition to Compel.
 This means they petition the Judge to issue an Order compelling you to attend the next exam, otherwise, your wage loss checks can be suspended absent good cause.

 When you attend an IME, you want to be on time, honest, and as detailed as possible about whatever you are asked.
 Make sure you have a complete handle on any similar pre-existing injuries as you will surely be asked.
-An aggavation of a prior condition is still a work injury under PA Work Comp Law.
+An aggravation of a prior condition is still a work injury under PA Work Comp Law.